DanBuchan/awd_coursera_container/README.md

 ## Things of note

+## build.sh

+Somewhat over engineered way to call the docker build process

 ### manifest.json

 Used by the coursera docker build tool.
+Note that the name of the project in the build.sh and here is different.
+Make sure that's always the case to stop any namespace collisions in your docker images manifest when working locally

 ### reverse-proxy.conf